FAQs

 How many boarding dogs do you take at once?
 Can I board more than one dog from my household?

-I typically have the capacity to board one dog at a time.
+I typically have the capacity to board one client dog at a time.
 That said, up to two dogs from one household is negotiable, depending on the situation including (but not limited to) client history, training level, size, and other factors.
 Please email me to schedule a call or consultation to discuss!

 What training methods do you use?